Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which neighborhoods are most saturated in Mérida as of 2026?

-As of the first half of 2026, the most saturated neighborhoods for Airbnb in Mérida are Centro Histórico (especially the barrios of Santa Ana, Santiago, Santa Lucía, and San Juan), the Paseo de Montejo corridor, Itzimná, and García Ginerés.
+As of early 2026, the most saturated Airbnb neighborhoods in Mérida are Centro Histórico, Santa Ana, Santiago, Santa Lucía, La Ermita, Mejorada, Paseo de Montejo and the La Plancha area.

 What local events spike demand in Mérida in 2026?